open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

  - Newsletter sending and advertising
  - Connect with materials about adoptions.
  - More communication facilities.
- - Provide links to other methods of fundraising (Gofundme,  Bitcoin,  Paypal, etc...)
+ - Provide links to other methods of fundraising (Gofundme,  Paypal, etc...)

 And other things.
-If you use this please [get in touch with us](mailto:aleluya@openorphanage.org).
+If you use this please [get in touch with us](mailto:loveJesus@openorphanage.org).